Featured image of post How to test a Windows NDES SCEP server

 Further reading

-We wrote a series of articles on building a mutual TLS client which uses a system keystore, such as a Windows certificate store.
+We also wrote a series of articles on building a mutual TLS client which uses a system keystore, such as a Windows certificate store.

 In addition, we presented an example of code signing a Windows application.